There is always a reason for exclusion

 Not like old times, eh?

 I’m in the living room nervously waiting for a call from a old friend.
 A catch-up call.
 We hadn’t spoken in over a year.
 So we found time in our diaries to talk.
 This is the kind of friend I’d catch up with once every few years.
-She’s a good person, recently has become a
+She’s a good person, she has recently has